 So I came back to Denmark to study psychology and communication at the University of Copenhagen.
 At the end of my studies, I was already helping people in different ways and this was the foundation for establishing my own business.
 It just turned out that way.

-The last couple of years I have been working mainly with businesses; leaders and organizations.
+In the last couple of years, I have been working mainly with businesses; leaders and organizations.
 Some of them are large Danish corporations.
 Yet, again, this is not something that I have chosen.
 It has just happened that way.

 I am actually a very private person, who is most comfortable and happy in my rubber boots out in the fields at home